School’s out for summer, and after the year we've had, it's tempting to let kids run lose and forget about learning.

 Other ideas: Have your kids write and illustrate their own books about what they’re doing during the summer, keep a daily journal or have them create a travel log for family trips.

-This last idea allows your kids to record notes, practice their math by calculating distance and jot down impressions.
-“All important skill development under the guise of fun,” says Laura Todd a Northgate-area mom and travel-log fan.
+This last idea allows your kids to record notes, practice their math by calculating distances and jot down impressions.
+“All important skill development under the guise of fun,” says Laura Todd, a Northgate-area mom and travel-log fan.

 You can also download audiobooks digitally for free with your library card through the OverDrive app.
 Many local libraries also let you check out movies, music and even board games.

 It’s not just reading on their own that helps kids develop great reading skills; listening to books also supports learning in a variety of ways.
-“We listen to audiobooks during road trips or driving to each daily adventure,” says West Seattle mom Lisa Waskowitz, recommending it to other families.
+“We listen to audiobooks during road trips or driving to each daily adventure,” says West Seattle mom Lisa Waskowitz.